syncfusion-content/windowsforms-docs/WindowsForms/AddSyncfusionControls/addsyncfusioncontrols.md

 ## Through C# / VB

-The following steps will help you to add required Essential Windows Forms control.
+The following steps helps to add required Essential Windows Forms control.
 For example: DockingManager through C# or VB Code.

 1) Create a Windows Forms project in Visual Studio and refer to the following assemblies.